Western Animation / Father of the Pride

 .
 Dreamworks had high hopes for it, but before the premiere, Roy was attacked by one of his tigers, putting a pall on the proceedings.
 The duo insisted that The Show Must Go On

 But the show was a flop anyway, for several reasons.
-People were already sick of it by the time it premiered, thanks to all the promotion.
 It was very uncomfortable to watch the show with Roy's recent mauling

 - Accessory-Wearing Cartoon Animal: Sierra wears a black collar, Hunter wears an Elizabethan collar (a cone, in other words), Foo Lin wears a bow on her head, and Mr. Right wears a purple bow and collar or a red handkerchief (in "Stage Fright").
 A few other animals in the show count as this trope as well.